HasinZaman/finalProj/README.md

-# ComputerScience 30 Final Project - VR City Escape Game
+# ComputerScience 30 Final Project - City Escape Game
 The general idea of this game is to ahve a player run around a procedurally generated map and try to escape before the zombies infect and catch them.
 The zombies have the ability to also infect civilians around them so as time goes on, the map will be harder to escape with more zombies.

 Environment -